turingschool/backend-curriculum-site/module2/projects/mix_master/2_implementing_artists.markdown

 $ heroku run rake db:migrate
 ```

 Now you can visit `https://your-herokuapp-number.herokuapp.com/artists` and test out this functionality!
-Show your mom!!

-### Life Raft

-If you've messed things up, you can clone down the [2_implement-artists branch](https://github.com/rwarbelow/mix_master/tree/2_implement-artists) of `mix_master` which is complete up to this point in the tutorial.
+Send it to all your friends!!

 ### On to [Mix Master Part 3: Implementing Songs](3_implementing_songs.markdown)